-This report has two objectives: to discuss the importance of a new address and
+This report has two objectives: to discuss the importance of a new address and naming scheme for future network and to point out the directions of future research in this area.
 This report is more like a feasibility study, rather than presentation of a specific technology.
 We will focus on the general issues surrounding naming and addressing, such as problems, goals, gaps etc. At this early stage, we will avoid focusing on any specific technology.
 Nevertheless, some advanced research projects such as China's IPV9 may provide valuable insights or experiences which may inevitably be referred to when we come into specific technical analysis.
 Without those experiences, we may not be able to find out fully the deficiencies of old naming and addressing schemes and may not be confident about whether Future Network design goals can be met.